-Application should be made on the applicant's home local authority form and South Wilford Endowed CE School supplementary form which must be returned by 15th January 2021.
-Parents will be notified on 16th April 2021 of the result of their application.
+Application should be made on the applicant's home local authority form and South Wilford Endowed CE School supplementary form which must be returned by 15th January 2024.
+Parents will be notified on 17th April 2024 of the result of their application by email or post after National offer day which is 17th April 2024.